troessner/reek/docs/Irresponsible-Module.md

 ## Current Support in Reek

-`Irresponsible Module` currently checks classes, but not modules.
+_Irresponsible Module_ checks classes and modules, including those created through `Struct.new` and `Class.new` and directly assigned to a constant.

 ## Configuration

-`Irresponsible Module` supports only the [Basic Smell Options](Basic-Smell-Options.md).
+_Irresponsible Module_ supports only the [Basic Smell Options](Basic-Smell-Options.md).